 Along with the colorful handicrafts, the unique local dishes in Sam Nua market also pique the curiosity of visitors, such as jeow mak len (a spicy chili dip), various dried meats, smoked meats, sausages, dried buffalo bile, dried beef bile, dried rats, and green frogs.

-During our stay in Hua Phan, we also experienced the unique cuisine here.
-In addition to other traditional Lao dishes, there are always two dishes on the table: sticky rice and laap.
-The small, pretty sticky rice baskets made of sedge or bamboo are skillfully woven to keep the aroma of sticky rice more rich and lingering.
+During our time in Hua Phan, we also had the opportunity to experience the unique local cuisine.
+Besides other traditional Lao dishes, the table always features two dishes: sticky rice and laap (a type of Vietnamese sausage).
+The small, beautifully crafted sticky rice containers, made from woven reeds or bamboo, are skillfully designed to preserve the rich and lingering aroma of the sticky rice.

-The business trip to Sam Neua left me with an impression of the peaceful pace of life here.
-Saying goodbye to Sam Neua, the image of stilt houses looming along the hills, the simple and honest people, the place with beautiful, gentle Lao girls and the captivating Lam Vong dance still lingers in my mind.
+My business trip to Sam Neua left me with a lasting impression of the peaceful pace of life there.
+Goodbye Sam Neua, but the images of the low-lying stilt houses nestled on the hillsides, the kind and simple people, the beautiful and charming Lao girls, and the captivating Lam Vong dance will forever remain in my memory.
 I look forward to returning to Sam Neua soon.

 Duy Tung